 - This trope zig-zags throughout the franchise.
 It seems quite clear that the world of Star Trek has both artificial and natural foodstuffs depending on whether you live on a starship or colony world.
 It's also frequently noted that replicator food never tastes quite right.
 The science book Life Signs: The Biology of Star Trek theorized that meals are replicated based on a scan of a single order of that meal.
 This would mean that every helping tasted exactly the same, whereas "real" meals have variations.

 - In Star Trek: The Original Series, food is made from dehydrated tablets.
 And kids will apparently eat the resulting food without being forced, although that portrayal is probably the effect of 1960s technophilia.
 "Charlie X", a TOS episode, suggests that starship food is artificial when Kirk complains about eating synthetic meatloaf for Thanksgiving.
-Episodes like "Trouble with Tribbles" state colony worlds subsist on farmed food though the grain is a type of futuristic hybrid.
+Episodes like "Trouble with Tribbles" state colony worlds subsist on farmed food though the grain is a type of futuristic hybrid note .

-- In The Next Generation, replicators make food from Pure Energy, so it obviously never came from anything that was ever alive except in some kind of cosmic sense.
+- In The Next Generation, replicators seem to make food from Pure Energy, note so it obviously never came from anything that was ever alive except in some kind of cosmic sense.
 The replicator uses transporter technology to rearrange the molecular structure of some kind of raw material (basically any sort of solid matter) into the molecular structure of edible food.
 This process can also be used to fabricate tools and spare parts.

 - (Some) Klingons, such as Worf's brother Kern, apparently have an issue with the replicator technology, as their culture demands that meat animals be hunted and killed.
 This issue pops up rather inconsistently, though.
 Certain foods, like gagh and racht, both a type of worm, cannot be replicated as replicators cannot create living objects and those are universally eaten living.